victoriaolanipekun/HANQOUT/README.md

 ```

-* The Location Class model consist of a name too.
+* The Location Class model consists of a name too.
 This model has a many to many relationship with the hanqout model which indicates that there are many hanqouts in many categories